TemitopeOladokun/Days-of-Deep-Learning/README.md

 ## DAY 19:14/10/2019
-1. It is all about Algebaric mathematics
+1. It is all about Algebraic mathematics
 2. Worked on some Python code

 ### WHAT I LEARNT